General Contractor

 Procore's Budget tool helps your project team efficiently manage your project's budget.
 It is designed to help your team make informed financial decisions, track expenses against your budget in real-time, analyze historical snapshots, input detailed forecasts, and offers deeper visibility into the financial status of your project.

-• Utilize Data Collected in the Field to Track Labor Costs and Production Quantities.
-For customers that have purchased Procore's Workforce Management and Field Productivity tools, your budget can be set to automatically Add a Budget View for Real-Time Labor Costing and Set Up the Procore Labor Productivity Cost Budget View.
+- Utilize Data Collected in the Field to Track Labor Costs and Production Quantities.
+For customers that have purchased Procore's Workforce Management and Field Productivity tools, your budget can be set to automatically.
+See Field Productivity and Project Financials: Setup Guide.

 To learn what else you can do with the Budget tool, see Budget.